On the law of the supremum of L\'evy processes: An expression for the joint law of

+As a consequence, when $X$ is a compound Poisson process, for any $t>0$ and $t'>0$, the laws of $\overline{X}_t$ and $\overline{X}_{t'}$ are equivalent.
+This question is still open in the general case.

-\section{An expression for the joint law of $(g_t,\overline{X}_t,X_t)$}
+\section{An expression for the joint law of $(g_t,\overline {X}_t,X_t)$}

+In this section, we assume that $|X|$ is not subordinator and that $X$ is not a compound Poisson process.

-The following theorem presents a path decomposition of the L\'evy process $X$, over the interval [0,t], at time $g_t$.
-Actually, we will essentially focus on its corollaries which provide some representations of the joint law of $g_t$, $\overline{X}_t$ and $X_t$ at a fixed time $t$, in terms of the entrance laws $(q_s)$ and $(q^*_s)$.
-Besides they will be applied in Section \ref{proofs} for the proofs of the results of Section \ref{main}.
+The following theorem presents a path decomposition of the L\'evy process $X$, over the interval $[0,t]$, at time $g_t$.
+More specifically, it states that conditionally on $g_t=s$, the returned pre-$g_t$ part and the post-$g_t$ part are distributed according to the laws $n^*( \cdot| s<\zeta)$ and $n( \cdot| t-s<\zeta)$, respectively.
+Actually, we will essentially focus on its corollaries which provide some representations of the joint law of $g_t$, $\overline{X}_t$ and $X_t$, at a fixed time $t$, in terms of the entrance laws $(q_s)$ and $(q^*_s)$.
+Besides they will be applied in Section~\ref{proofs} for the proofs of the results of Section~\ref{main}.

-For $\omega\in{\cal D}$ and $s\ge0$, we set $\Delta^\pm_s(\omega)=(\omega_s-\omega_{s-})^\pm$, where $\omega_{0-}=\omega_0$.
-Then we define the (special) {\it shift} operator by
+For $\omega\in\mathcal{ D}$ and $s\ge0$, we set $\Delta^\pm_s(\omega )=(\omega_s-\omega_{s-})^\pm$, where $\omega_{0-}=\omega_0$.
+Then we define the (special) \textit{shift} operator by

-The {\it killing} operator and the {\it return} operator are respectively defined as follows:
+The \textit{killing} operator and the \textit{return} operator are respectively defined as follows:

-We also denote by $\omega^0$ the path which is identically equal to 0. \begin{theorem} Fix $t>0$, let $f$ be any bounded Borel function and let $F$ and $K$ be any bounded Borel functionals which are defined on the space ${\cal D}$. \begin{itemize} \item[$1.$] If $X$ is of type $1$, then
+We also denote by $\omega^0$ the path which is identically equal to 0. \begin{theorem} Fix $t>0$, let $f$ be any bounded Borel function and let $F$ and~$K$ be any bounded Borel functionals which are defined on the space~$\mathcal{D}$.\looseness=1 \begin{enumerate}[(1)] \item[(1)] If $X$ is of type $1$, then

-\item[$2.$] If $X$ is of type $2$, then
+\item[(2)] If $X$ is of type $2$, then

-\item[$3.$] If $X$ is of type $3$, then
+\item[(3)] If $X$ is of type $3$, then